Examination

 Final Master’s Thesis Oral Examination – Neutral Chair’s Report

-This form is sent to the neutral chair from the supervisor via email prior to the defence date.
-This form records the voting outcome by the examining committee for the student.
+This form is sent to the Neutral Chair by the supervisor (or by the Graduate Program Assistant, depending on the program’s internal processes) prior to the defence date.
+This form is used at the defence to record the voting outcome by the examining committee on the thesis and oral exam.

 Master’s Thesis Oral Examination Neutral Chair Responsibilities & Procedures